avelinakim/bernie-site/_posts/2016-04-26-club-row-tabling.markdown

 <a href="https://www.facebook.com/groups/556637134498576/permalink/582714371890852/"> Thursday </a>
 </div>

-We need members to help with tabling.
-During tabling members will recuit members to our club, introduce students to Bernie Sanders, give information about voting, and register students to vote.
+Tomorrow is a crucial day for tabling.
+It is our greatest opportunity to reach out to a HUGE percentage of the students at SMC.
+During tabling members will recuit new members to our club, introduce students to Bernie Sanders, give information about voting, and register students to vote.